Cultural institution website design for Denver Botanic Gardens

 Keeping it Simple

 One primary goals of the website redesign was to show more of the Gardens, rather than tell people about them.
-Making it easier to browse events, see classes and buy tickets online has given the Gardens the ability to grow the website in the right way.
+Making it easier to browse events, see classes and buy tickets online with a filtered events calendar has given the Gardens the ability to grow the website in the right way.
 The website runs on Drupal and integrates with the third-party management system ATMS+, which syncs calendar and class data from the Gardens’ internal systems to the public website.

-Another focus was emphasizing basic information about the Gardens and making it readily accessible via mobile devices.
+Another focus was emphasizing basic information about the Gardens and making it responsive so users can engage with it via mobile devices.
 Hours, free days, and events were critical, but we also had to clarify where the events took place between the two locations.
 Working with the internal design team at the Gardens, we developed a visual system to separate Chatfield, the rural location, from York Street, the downtown one.

-We have also produced fundraising tools, such as the corporate giving page, to help the internal development team better grow their donation base, a critical aspect of any nonprofit organization.
+We have also produced non-profit fundraising tools, such as the corporate giving page, to help the internal development team better grow their donation and membership base, a critical aspect of any nonprofit organization.

 Continuing to Grow